-Section II is dedicated to an API lifecycle: how interfaces evolve over time, and how to develop the product to match users' needs.
+Section II is dedicated to an API lifecycle: how interfaces evolve over time, and how to elaborate the product to match users' needs.

-Finally, Section III is more about the un-engineering sides of the API, like API marketing, organizing customer support, working with a community, etc.
+One more section is planned for the future: the 'API as a Product' section will be more about the un-engineering sides of the API, like API marketing, organizing customer support, and working with a community.

-The first two sections are interesting to engineers mostly, while the third section is more relevant to both engineers and product managers.
-However, we insist that the third section is the most important one for the API software developer.
+First, two sections are interesting to engineers mostly, while the third section is more relevant to both engineers and product managers.
+However, we insist that the third section is the most important for the API software developer.
 Since an API is a product for engineers, you cannot simply pronounce a non-engineering team responsible for product planning and support.
-Nobody but you knows better your API's product features.
+Nobody but you understands more about your API's product features.